sirajrkhan/ress/README.md

 RESS
 ====

-Responsive Design with Server Side elements.
+Responsive Design with Server Side elements (also known as Adaptive Web Design).
 A PoC with PHP & WURFL.